 German automaker Volkswagen (VW) will invest $4 billion by 2025 to reinforce its digital ecosystem.
 The massive investment won’t just enable Volkswagen to appeal to consumers as the auto industry undergoes a digital transformation, it will also help the firm take on competitors who are launching comparable strategies.

 As a result of the investments, from 2020 onwards, five million new Volkswagen brand vehicles per year will be connected to the Internet of Things.
 Various mobility solutions will also be introduced to the consumers in the hope that soon they will become integrated into their daily lives.
-For example, a solution that enables car owners to have packages delivered to their car rather than a specific address is currently being developed, as well as a parking app with integrated billing, and real-time personalized recommendations based on location.
+For example, a solution that enables car owners to have packages delivered to their car rather than a specific address is currently being developed.
+As also a parking app with integrated billing, and real-time personalized recommendations based on location.

 The company is also launching a new car-sharing service dubbed “WeShare” that will debut in Berlin probably in the second half of 2019 with 2,000 electric vehicles.
 As we could learn from the tweet of Jürgen Stackmann, Volkswagen’s sales and marketing director, they are currently beta testing WeShare in the streets of Berlin.
 With this launch, VW hopes to open itself to a new market of consumers who are not interested in car ownership.
 VW has stated that it expects to make around $1.1 billion in sales by 2025 from new digital services, such as the above-mentioned car-sharing, parking, and parcel delivery services.